 Truro and Penwith College Business provide courses in response to the needs of employers and employees and are committed to developing and expanding such provision further, ensuring we meet the priorities identified by the LEP in the strategic economic plan for Cornwall and particularly the impact and recovery from the pandemic.
-Partnerships continue to be developed in a range of sectors including Engineering, Hospitality and Catering and IT.
+Partnerships continue to be developed in a range of sectors including Engineering, Electric Vehicles, Hospitality and Catering and IT.
 Our offer ranges from specifically designed bespoke training to tailoring existing qualifications to better address employer's needs.
-In addition, the College is fully engaged with ESF projects totalling over three million pounds of which many engage with employers on skills need and course design through areas which include engineering, hospitality, ICT, construction in addition to other projects that work in wider partnership to reduce NEET, offer career advice and support in health and well-being.